The Terminator: Future Shock: Reception

 The Terminator: Future Shock received generally favorable reviews from gaming publications.
 In the United Kingdom, the game ranked 5th in the best-sellers CD-ROMs for PCs during the week of February 25, 1996 according to the European Leisure Software Publishers Association.

 Tal Blevins of GameSpot praised several aspects of the game.
-He described the game environment as "well thought-out", the control system as "smooth", and the audio-visuals as "superb", noting the family movie soundtrack.
+He described the game environment as "well thought-out", the control system as "smooth", and the audio-visuals as "superb", noting the familiar movie soundtrack.
 Phil Bedard of Computer Games Magazine compared the game to Doom, "but with some things thrown in that make it different".
 Bedard praised the music and stereo sound effects but wished that the game supported a higher resolution.
 He criticized the character controls, calling them difficult, as well as the occasional gameplay lag caused by a large number of game objects and the lack of network play.

 A reviewer for Next Generation praised the game's immersion into the film's post-apocalypse world and noted that the freedom of exploration and destruction sets it apart from other first-person shooters.
 However, he called it "more frustrating than fun", noting that the freedom of movement necessitates complex controls, which the reviewer described as difficult and cumbersome.
 He further wrote that the dark color palette makes it challenging to see enemies.
 A Maximum reviewer called it "a slick, professional blaster that sets new standards in the movie to game license wars".
 He commented that the game's only weakness is the lack of multiplayer and cited multiple positives: the "tangible and involving" environments, the varied mission objectives, the player controlled vehicles, the story line, the mouse look control, and the variety of weapons.

 T. Liam McDonald of PC Gamer called it a "damned fine game in many ways", praising the graphics and sound effects, but he was critical of the awkward controls and the difficulty in aiming, as well as the lack of multiplayer.
 Simon Cox, writing for the UK-based PC Gamer, praised Future Shock as a scary game and "one of the most atmospheric and believable shoot-'em-ups ever".
 However, he also considered the controls difficult to use at first.
 Roy Bassave of Knight Ridder said that the game is the most sophisticated 3D game yet.

 In retrospect over a decade later, Todd Howard described the game as a forgotten title.